 A new LSAC Credential Assembly Service Law School Report, including LSAT score(s), transcript analysis, and copies of undergraduate transcripts.
 (Candidates must arrange with the Law School Admission Council, LSAC, for a new Law School Report to be sent directly to Tulane Law School.
 Our LSDAS number is 6832.)

 A personal statement including an explanation of the candidate's reason(s) for wishing to transfer to Tulane

 Applications for transfer should be submitted between May 1 and August 1 for fall admission, and before December 1 for spring admission.
 Candidates should be aware that final admission decisions will be made only after all of their law school grades have been posted.
 For this reason, candidates enrolled at another law school during the fall semester are unlikely to be eligible for spring admission.

 Transfer candidates interested in financial aid should submit the FAFSA (see Financial Aid section of this website) at the earliest possible time, even before notification of admission, so that loans can be processed and proceeds available close to the start of school.
-Transfer candidates should be aware that Tulane is not able to include scholarships or grants in their financial aid packages during their enrollment at Tulane Law School.
+Transfer candidates should be aware that Tulane may be able to include limited scholarships or grants in their financial aid packages during their enrollment at Tulane Law School.